JamesLMilner/Loxo/README.md

     loxo/cupcakes/collections/cupcakes/stats/minDistance

 ## How do I set it up?
 Install MongoDB and run the loxoapi.py file.
 Make sure you install the dependencies (I need to setup a requirements.txt)

+## What about the docs?
+I know, I know, I'll get something up ASAP.

+## What's on the roadmap?

+    * Docker
+    * Docs
+    * Authentication

 ## License
 MIT License (see LICENSE)